cs4241-22a/a3-persistence/README.md

 - **Authentication**: I used OAuth authentication to be able to login
 - **Entry function**: A form entry function to add and pull data
 - **Server**: Server to store user and todo task data
-- **Tech Achievement 4**: Middleware includes cookie-parser, path, http-errors, passport, and morgan
+- **Middleware**: Middleware includes cookie-parser, path, http-errors, passport, and morgan
+- **EJS**: offers more dynamic and freedom by using ejs in place of html
+- **Future proof**: clear organization and structure for website to expand easily

 ### Design/Evaluation Achievements
 **Design Achievement 1**: I followed the following tips from the W3C